 An applicant must hold a bachelor's degree from a college or university accredited by an agency related to the Council for Higher Education Accreditation (CHEA); and the MDiv degree in Christian Education, the MACE degree, or the equivalent from a theological institution accredited by ATS.
-Applicants should contact the Christian Education Office regarding equivalency.
+Applicants should contact the Doctor of Education office regarding equivalency.
 For admission into the EdD program, students are required to demonstrate competency in foundational biblical studies, theology, Christian education, and statistics for social sciences.
-Competency in the field of Christian education is assessed with an entrance exam.
+Demonstration of potential contribution in the field of Christian education is assessed with an entrance exam.
 The statistics competency is measured by transcripted course(s) in descriptive, univariate, and multivariate statistics as well as use of computer applications such as the Statistical Package for Social Sciences (SPSS).